‘The Young And The Restless’ Star Camryn Grimes Reveals A Huge Surprise

 — Camryn Grimes (@camryngrimes) March 14, 2019

-Grimes’s great moves with the cars had some fans wondering if she also wanted to join another CBS Daytime show — The Price Is Right.
-They felt she’d fit right in with all the fabulous new car prizes, and the show’s rowdy crowd would appreciate the actress’s boss-like moves.
-Other followers also picked up on the connection and posted GIFs of contestants from the gameshow losing their minds over winning brand new cars as prizes during the games of chance.
+Grimes’ great moves with the car had some fans wondering if she also wanted to join another CBS daytime show, The Price Is Right.
+They felt she’d fit right in with all the fabulous new car prizes, and the show’s rowdy crowd would appreciate the actress’ boss-like moves.
+Other followers also picked up on the connection and posted GIFs of contestants from the game show losing their minds over winning brand-new cars as prizes during the games of chance.

-In Genoa City, things aren’t going quite as well for Grimes’s alter ego Mariah, according to a report from The Inquisitr.
-Unfortunately, Mariah’s girlfriend Tessa (Cait Fairbanks) got arrested for attempting to bribe Victoria (Amelia Heinle), Nikki (Melody Thomas Scott), Sharon (Sharon Case), and Phyllis (Gina Tognoni).
+In Genoa City, things aren’t going quite as well for Grimes’ alter ego, Mariah, according to a report from The Inquisitr.
+Unfortunately, Mariah’s girlfriend, Tessa (Cait Fairbanks), got arrested for attempting to bribe Victoria (Amelia Heinle), Nikki (Melody Thomas Scott), Sharon (Sharon Case), and Phyllis (Gina Tognoni).
 With the future of her relationship uncertain, Mariah doesn’t even have her mother to lean on because Sharon was also sentenced to three years in prison during her recent court case.
-After the verdict, Sharon tasked Mariah for being there for her younger sister Faith (Alyvia Alyn Lind) even though Mariah insisted that Faith needs her mother.
+After the verdict, Sharon tasked Mariah with being there for her younger sister, Faith (Alyvia Alyn Lind), even though Mariah insisted that Faith needs her mother.

 Thankfully for Grimes, her real life does not mirror her on-screen life at all.
 Congratulations on the sweet new ride!